kesfrance/pirate_bartender/README.md

 ## The Pirate Bartender.
-If you like good cocktail try me.
+If you like good cocktail, test this.